FIVEYOUNGWOO/Open-AI-GYM-Based-Massive-MIMO-Network-Environments/README.md

 # Massive-MIMO-PY

-I Implemented of multi-cell massive MIMO downlink scenario with imperfect CSI in python language for wireless communication researchers, including me :]
+I Implemented of multi-cell massive MIMO downlink scenario with imperfect CSI in python for wireless communication researchers, including me :]

 This provided code can provide insight into massive MIMO systems.
 Furthermore, this code can contribute to building a deep reinforcement learning environment of a massive MIMO.